howset/inception/README.md

 Notes:
 - ~~The terminal line to start mdb `mariadb --user=mysql --datadir=/var/lib/mysql` is put as CMD in the dockerfile (`CMD ["mariadb", "--user=mysql", "--datadir=/var/lib/mysql"]`) to delegate startups to the dockerfile and leave the init script to focus more on setups.
 The `exec "$@"` in theinit script executes the CMD from the dockerfile and also allows flexibility to override CMD.~~ Back to plan A, just exec in init script.
 - The db has to have a root password because otherwise its insecure.
-- Persistence test requires checks to see if database has been established before, because if it has, then running the entrypoint script again would result in errors.
+- Persistence test requires checks to see if database has been established before (in the script), because if it has, then running the entrypoint script again would result in errors.

 #### Dockerfile
 - ~~Since the init script that is used as the entrypoint was made during testing (using bash as default in the shebang), so bash has to be installed along with mariadb server & client.~~ Just use sh/ash.